withcenter/fireflow/etc/readme/flutterflow/en/user.md

   - This field is updated when user updates his profile.
   - As of now, the user must filled his display name and photo url.
   - Note that, this field should be in `users` collection for easy access.

+- `favoriteChatRoomDocumentReferences` is the list of the favorite chat room of the user.